creatureKIND is a small 501C3 non-profit organization dedicated to helping animals in need.

 Loves humans and dogs alike………..but most of all this dog loves his tennis ball!

 Jimmy is a healthy active 7 yr-old looking for a family of his own.

 WINK is a sweet & loving cat who came by his name due to a hereditary condition which does not affect his health but has shuttered on eye.

 If you are looking for a big purring goofball to snuggle with please contact us about Wink.

-Here are a few of the sweet creatures whose lives changed for the better in 2016:
+Here are a few of the sweet creatures whose lives changed for the better:

 Gracie, abandoned and alone on the streets, protected and cared for her lone surviving puppy, Oscar.